Background pattern

 • if you have a history of epileptic seizures.

-Memantine should be avoided when used with other medications such as amantadine (for Parkinson's treatment), ketamine (a medication generally used to induce anesthesia), dextromethorphan (a medication for cough treatment) and other NMDA antagonists.
+The use of memantine with other medications such as amantadine (for the treatment of Parkinson's disease), ketamine (a medication generally used to produce anesthesia), dextromethorphan (a medication for the treatment of cough), and other NMDA antagonists should be avoided.

-Mantinex is not recommended for use in children and adolescents under 18 years old.
+The use of Mantinex is not recommended in children and adolescents under 18 years of age.

 Taking Mantinex with other medications

-In particular, the administration of Mantinex may produce changes in the effects of the following medications, so your doctor may need to adjust the dosage:
+In particular, the administration of Mantinex may produce changes in the effects of the following medications, so your doctor may need to adjust the dose:

 • amantadine, ketamine, dextromethorphan,